quicwg/ops-drafts/draft-ietf-quic-manageability.md

 ~~~~~
 Client                                    Server
   |                                          |
-  +----QUIC Client Hello-------------------->|
+  +----Client Initial----------------------->|
   +----(zero or more 0RTT)------------------>|
   |                                          |
-  |<--------------------QUIC Server Hello----+
+  |<-----------------------Server Initial----+
   |<---------(1RTT encrypted data starts)----+
   |                                          |
-  +----Initial Completion------------------->|
+  +----Client Completion-------------------->|
   +----(1RTT encrypted data starts)--------->|
   |                                          |
-  |<-----------------Handshake Completion----+
+  |<--------------------Server Completion----+
   |                                          |
 ~~~~~
 {: #fig-handshake
    title="General communication pattern visible in the QUIC handshake"}

-A typical handshake starts with the client sending of a QUIC Client Hello datagram as shown in {{fig-client-hello}}, which elicits a QUIC Server Hello datagram as shown in {{fig-server-hello}} typically containing three packets: an Initial packet with the Server Hello, a Handshake packet with the rest of the server's side of the TLS handshake, and initial 1-RTT data, if present.
+A typical handshake starts with the client sending of a Client Initial datagram as shown in {{fig-client-initial}}, which elicits a Server Initial datagram as shown in {{fig-server-initial}} typically containing three packets: an Initial packet with the Server Initial, a Handshake packet with the rest of the server's side of the TLS handshake, and initial 1-RTT data, if present.

-The Initial Completion datagram contains at least one Handshake packet and some also include an Initial packet.
+The Client Completion datagram contains at least one Handshake packet and some also include an Initial packet.

-Datagrams that contain a QUIC Initial Packet (Client Hello, Server Hello, and some Initial Completion) contain at least 1200 octets of UDP payload.
+Datagrams that contain a Client Initial Packet (Client Initial, Server Initial, and some Client Completion) contain at least 1200 octets of UDP payload.
 This protects against amplification attacks and verifies that the network path meets the requirements for the minimum QUIC IP packet size; see {{Section 14 of QUIC-TRANSPORT}}.
 This is accomplished by either adding PADDING frames within